-U3A August Newsletter
+U3A September Newsletter

 Cross Barn Monthly Meeting

-Wednesday 4th September: Colin Hobbs: It's Impossible!
+Wednesday 4th September: Colin Hobbs - It's Impossible!
 The Competition to be the first to fly the Atlantic

 Colin Hobbs has spent almost all his career (over 35 years) in the civil aviation industry, managing Airports and Airlines and has a deep knowledge of the business.
 He is a retired Fellow of the Chartered Institute of Transport and the Chartered Institute of Marketing.